Skip to content

 • The niftop command is a variant of iftop that might be available through third-party repositories on Red Hat Enterprise Linux (RHEL) and Debian-based distributions.
 If iftop isn't preinstalled on your system, then use niftop.

-Note: Depending on your Linux distribution, you might need to manually install some of the preceding commands.
+Note: Depending on your Linux distribution, you might need to manually install the preceding commands.